 The best time to visit Vietnam Central Highlands would be from November to February since it is the dry season and the weather is generally cooler.
 Avoid visiting in March and April as they are the two hottest months.

-We recommend visiting during December to witness the splendid blooming of the Mexican sunflower and the harvest season of coffee beans, and February to see endless lands covered by the beautiful white coffee flowers.
+We recommend visiting during December to witness the splendid blooming of the Mexican sunflower and the harvest season of coffee beans, and in February to see endless lands covered by the beautiful white coffee flowers.

 Gia Lai is the second largest province in Vietnam and has some of the most notable attractions in the “Tay Nguyen” area.
 This is where you can probably find the most convenient accommodation and transportation while observing the Vietnamese ethnic groups’ lifestyle and culture.